svendahlstrand/10-print-game-boy/10-pretty.md

 Before writing any code, one must tell the assembler and linker where the instructions and data should end up.
 Using RGBDS, the assembler of my choice, that's done with the `SECTION` keyword.
-A section specifies a name, that can be anything you want, and a location, like ROM or WRAM.
+A section specifies a name that can be anything you want, and a location, like ROM or WRAM.

 The first section in this program contains the main loop that generates the